Program length: 1 year

-Applicants considered for an appointment will be contacted for an interview.
 Notification of acceptance will be provided at the conclusion of the interview process.
-If you receive an acceptance offer, your reply is expected within 10 days.
-Your appointment to the program is dependent upon successful completion of the health review and background check.
+Your reply is expected within 10 days.
+Your appointment to the program is dependent upon successful completion of the health review, drug screen, and background check.

 See further Mayo Clinic School of Health Sciences admissions policy information.